-Note: You are currently viewing documentation for Moodle 3.0.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Attendance activity.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Attendance activity.

 Whoever wrote this guide to Attendance -- a big thank you!

 May I suggest perhaps placing a dummy entry in the moodle.org plugins section that directs enquiries to this page?

 --Mark Pearson 2 00:30, 5 December 2012 (WST)